Do I need an ICD?

 Problems with ICDs due to electrical interference are rare, but you should still take precautions.

-- It is safe to talk on a cellphone.
+- It is safe to talk on a cell phone.
 You should avoid placing it within 6 inches of your ICD site when the phone is on.
-The ICD could mistake your phone's signal for a heartbeat, and slow your heartbeat down.
+The ICD could mistake your phone's signal for a heartbeat and slow your heartbeat down.

 - Keep headphones at least 6 inches away from your ICD site.
 Magnets in headphones may interfere with the ICD.